 - Offer insurance that meets the minimum essential coverage requirements under Obamacare

-“Affordable” means that the plan can’t cost your workers more than 8.13 percent of their annual income, and if any of your employees finds cost assistance on the marketplace, then your health plan is considered unaffordable.
+“Affordable” means that the plan can’t cost your workers more than 969 percent of their annual income for employee-only coverage, and if any of your employees finds cost assistance on the marketplace, then your health plan is considered unaffordable.